Identifying and fixing bad dog behaviors that erode control

 If your dog runs out to the downed bird quickly but takes forever to pick it up and deliver it to you, you are again witnessing defiance.
 This behavior is generally not about your dog’s ability to pick up the bird or carry it to you.
 His slow pickup and delivery are his way of controlling the situation and undermining your control.

 The solution: The best place to work on this behavior is not in the field but in training prior to taking him out hunting.
-You want to consistently correct your dog each time he slows down using a HERE command.
+You want to consistently correct your dog, with a HERE command, each time he slows down.

 Dropping bird on delivery